 Can I get a print book?

 The print books and the Reading Room are unavailable at this time.
-If you need an item urgently for a class or for the care of a patient, please email firstname.lastname@example.org to make a request.
-We will do our best to fill these urgent requests.
+If you need an item, please email firstname.lastname@example.org to make a request and we will work with you on available options.

 Can I make requests for Interlibrary Loan items?

-Document Delivery/Interlibrary Loan Services have been reinstated as of Friday, May 22, 2020 to fill routine article requests.
+Document Delivery/Interlibrary Loan Services have been reinstated to fill routine article requests.
 Articles that are electronically available may be easier to retrieve whereas those from older or more obscure publications may be more difficult to acquire.
+We are not able to borrow any books at this time since most libraries have suspended book lending.

 If you are a Duke clinician, faculty, or staff member and have an urgent request for a full-text article(s) related to direct patient care or COVID-19, please alert us in the notes field on the request form.